 Trump voters thrilled with promised action on border wall

-There are 38 comments on the KTEN-TV Denison story from 13 hrs ago, titled Trump voters thrilled with promised action on border wall.
-In it, KTEN-TV Denison reports that:
+There are 59 comments on the WKOW-TV story from 4 hrs ago, titled Trump voters thrilled with promised action on border wall.
+In it, WKOW-TV reports that:

 6, 2012, file photo, cotton farmer Teofilo "Junior" Flores drives his truck along the U.S.-Mexico border fence that passes through his property in Brownsville, Texas.
 President Donald Trump's vow to accel... .